watermint/toolbox/doc/generated/sharedfolder-member-list.md

 ## Report: sharedfolder_member

-Report files are generated in `sharedfolder_member.csv`, `sharedfolder_member.xlsx` and `sharedfolder_member.json` format.
+Report files are generated in three formats, `sharedfolder_member.csv`, `sharedfolder_member.xlsx` and `sharedfolder_member.json`.
+But if you run with `-low-memory` option, the command will generate only `sharedfolder_member.json}}` report.
-In case of a report become large, report in `.xlsx` format will be split into several chunks like `sharedfolder_member_0000.xlsx`, `sharedfolder_member_0001.xlsx`, `sharedfolder_member_0002.xlsx`...
+In case of a report become large, a report in `.xlsx` format will be split into several chunks like `sharedfolder_member_0000.xlsx`, `sharedfolder_member_0001.xlsx`, `sharedfolder_member_0002.xlsx`...

 | Column                  | Description                                                                                                             |